Hadith 27 & 28 — The Inner Compass and the Outer Path

 Part Two

-We now turn to Hadith 28.
 Hadith 27 gave us the inner compass.
-Hadith 28 gives us the outer path that the inner compass was calibrated to point toward.
-This hadith is one of the most famous and weighty in Imam Nawawi's collection, narrated by Al-Irbad bin Sariyah, may Allah be pleased with him.
-He said:
+Hadith 28 gives the outer path the inner compass was calibrated to point toward.
+This hadith is one of the most weighty in the collection, narrated by Al-Irbad bin Sariyah, may Allah be pleased with him:

 [Hadith,Sunan Abu Dawud and Sunan al-Tirmidhi (sahih),"The Messenger of Allah ﷺ gave us a stirring sermon that caused hearts to tremble and eyes to overflow with tears.
 We said: O Messenger of Allah, it is as if this is a farewell sermon, so counsel us.
 He said: I counsel you to fear Allah, and to listen and obey even if an Abyssinian slave is placed in authority over you.
 Surely whoever of you lives long will see great disagreement.
 So hold fast to my Sunnah and the Sunnah of the rightly-guided caliphs after me — cling to it with your molar teeth.
 And beware of newly-invented matters, for every newly-invented matter is an innovation, and every innovation is misguidance."]

-Before we unpack this counsel, understand something.
+Before we unpack this, understand something.
 The Prophet ﷺ did not give this counsel to strangers.
-He gave it to men he had trained for years — men who had sat with him, learned from him, memorized from him.
-The Sunnah he told them to cling to was not a slogan.
-It was a body of knowledge they had spent their lives learning.
-For us — whether we are new to this religion or old — the compass only works if we have done the same.
+He gave it to men he had trained for years.
+The Sunnah he told them to cling to was not a slogan — it was a body of knowledge they had spent their lives learning.
+For us — new or old — the compass only works if we have done the same.
 Seeking knowledge of the Book and the Sunnah is not extra credit.
-It is the work that makes every counsel in this hadith possible.
+It is what makes every counsel in this hadith possible.

 Subhan'Allah.
 Look at the scene.
-The companions are sitting before the Prophet ﷺ.
-His words are so heavy that strong men are crying and hearts are shaking in chests.
-They sense the weight — this sounds like goodbye.
+Strong men are crying.
+The companions sense the weight — this sounds like goodbye.
 They plead: awsinaa — counsel us.
-Give us something to hold onto after you are gone.

 First: "I counsel you to fear Allah."

 He begins with taqwa.
 Before listening, before obeying, before clinging to the Sunnah — fear Allah.
-Taqwa is the foundation under everything.
-Without taqwa, a man's obedience is political.
-Without taqwa, his good character is performance.
-Without taqwa, his knowledge is a weapon for his ego.
-Ittaqu Allah — fear Allah — is always the first counsel because it is the root of all the others.
+Without taqwa, obedience is political.
+Good character is performance.
+Knowledge is a weapon for the ego.
+Ittaqu Allah is always first because it is the root of all the others.

 Allah says: